dana-ross/flesch-kincaid/README.md

 ## License

-Syllable parsing is based on Perl's Lingua::EN::Syllables.
+Syllable calculation based on a [Java port](https://github.com/ogrodnek/java_fathom/blob/master/src/main/java/com/representqueens/lingua/en/Syllable.java) of Perl's Lingua::EN::Syllables, with my own additions

 As a derivative work, this library inherits [Perl's license terms](http://dev.perl.org/licenses/).

 > Perl5 is Copyright (C) 1993-2005, by Larry Wall and others.
 > It is free software; you can redistribute it and/or modify it under the terms of either: